Skip to main content

 Terms within 10 tokens of each other

-Auto-relaxation: When a multi-term query returns no results (all terms must appear on the same page), the search automatically relaxes: first by dropping one term at a time to find the term blocking results, then by OR-ing all terms.
+Auto-relaxation: When a multi-term query returns no results (all terms must appear on the same page), the search automatically relaxes: first by dropping the term least represented in the corpus (chosen by uncapped match counts), then by OR-ing all terms.
 A note in the output explains what was actually searched.
-Queries with explicit operators (AND, OR, NOT, NEAR) are not relaxed.
+Structured queries (explicit AND, OR, NOT, NEAR, parentheses) are not relaxed.

 MCP Tools